 By placing bonds of different maturities on a level playing field, yields can help us see the state of the market at any given time.
 A simple way to do this is to chart yields of bonds of different maturities with maturity being the x-axis.
-Exhibit 1 displays such a graph for January 2, 2007, and for April 22, 2010 to show the variation in the shape over time.
+The example below displays such a graph for January 2, 2018, and for February 21, 2019 to show the variation in the shape over time.

 Why is the yield curve a useful concept?
 The yield curve can be thought of as the price of lending (borrowing) money over different points in time.
-For example, the yield curve in Exhibit 1 on April 22, 2010 has a steep upward slope, which means that investors are willing to lend money at short maturities for very little but will charge a much higher rate to lend money at fixed rates for longer periods of time.
-Explanations of the shape of the yield curve have tended to be bucketed in three broad categories: term premium, expectations, and segmentation.
+For example, the yield curve in the example on January 2, 2018 has an upward slope, which means that investors are willing to lend money at short maturities for very little but will charge a much higher rate to lend money at fixed rates for longer periods of time.
+Explanations of the shape of the yield curve have tended to be bucketed in 3 broad categories: term premium, expectations, and segmentation.

-One reason for the upward slope for April 22, 2010 could be that investors are more comfortable lending out for shorter maturities, such as six months, but become increasingly risk-averse for longer periods of time, thus demanding higher yields.
+One reason for the upward slope for January 2, 2018 could be that investors are more comfortable lending out for shorter maturities, such as 1 year, but become increasingly risk-averse for longer periods of time, thus demanding higher yields.
 This extra yield stemming from risk aversion is known as term premium.
 Although it may be a contributing factor, term premium alone cannot explain the yield curve since, at times, the yield curve can be downward sloping.
-Instead, there are likely other factors at work, such as market expectations of yields, more formally known as the expectations hypothesis.
+Instead, there are likely other factors at work, such as market expectations of yields, more formally known as the "expectations hypothesis."
 Simply put, the hypothesis attempts to explain the yield curve as market expectations for interest rates in the future.

-Looking back at Exhibit 1, the steep upward slope in the yield curve on April 22, 2010, may indicate that investors are expecting rates to be higher in the future, which would lead to lending money at low rates for short maturities but at higher rates if the money is locked up for longer maturities.
-This interpretation of the yield curve can be important for judging the state of the economy and understanding how the yield curve itself may react to changing economic conditions, which we discuss in detail later.
+Looking back at the example, the upward slope in the yield curves may indicate that investors are expecting rates to be higher in the future, which would lead to lending money at low rates for short maturities but at higher rates if the money is locked up for longer maturities.
+This interpretation of the yield curve can be important for judging the state of the economy and understanding how the yield curve itself may react to changing economic conditions.
 Finally, the segmentation hypothesis stipulates that certain investor classes prefer to invest in certain maturity ranges, and this segmentation produces the yields we see in the yield curve.
 Segmentation can be a factor in some parts of the yield curve, such as with pension funds buying longer-end assets to match their long-dated liabilities (e.g., pension payments in the future).
 However, segmentation is unlikely to be a satisfactory explanation of the yield curve overall—as rates markets have matured, the presence of investors such as hedge funds that are more nimble in their investments and can take advantage of mispricing across the curve makes segmentation unlikely as a major source of yield differences.